First Act

 First Act was a manufacturer of musical instruments and musical learning toys, that produced guitars, bass guitars, guitar and bass accessories, drum sets, percussion instruments, and amplifiers.
 Mark Izen founded the company in 1995; its online presence first appeared early in 2000.

 Despite being officially based in Boston, Massachusetts, at its peak First Act maintained offices in Bentonville, Hong Kong, and Shenzhen, and a "custom shop" luthiery in Somerville, Massachusetts.

 In 2016, First Act was acquired by toy manufacturer Jazwares.

-Founding management team
+Founding

 First Act was largely an unrelated result of the successful sale of Duracraft to the Consumer Products division of Honeywell in 1996.
-Bernard Chiu, the founder of Duracraft, was offered a leadership role at First Act Inc. after selling his company, he accepted thus establishing the companies leadership hierarchy.
-As a significant portion of First Act Inc. leadership were previous Duracraft employees there were no dedicated musicians, instead they would rely on their experience with generic commodity-level small appliances.
+Bernard Chiu, the founder of Duracraft, was offered a leadership role at First Act, Inc. after selling his company; he accepted, thus establishing the company's leadership hierarchy.
+As a significant portion of First Act, Inc. leadership were previous Duracraft employees, there were no dedicated musicians.
+Instead, they relied on their experience with generic commodity-level small appliances.